 When the weather is cold and wet outside (perhaps it’s even snowing) you may find yourself stuck indoors with nothing of interest to do.
 This could particularly be the case during the pandemic if you are experiencing a lockdown, self-isolating, or shielding.

 On the plus side, you may now have the opportunity to learn a new skill or the time to decorate a room in your house for example.
-Why not kick-start a new crafts or DIY project!
+Why not kick-start a new craft or DIY project?
 There is a lot of fun that can be had by getting creative with homemade crafts.